DataFire/Integrations/integrations/generated/amazonaws_rds/README.md

   * Marker [String](#string)

 ### DBSubnetGroupNotAllowedFault
-* DBSubnetGroupNotAllowedFault `object`: Indicates that the DBSubnetGroup should not be specified while creating read replicas that lie in the same region as the source instance.
+* DBSubnetGroupNotAllowedFault `object`: The DBSubnetGroup shouldn't be specified while creating read replicas that lie in the same region as the source instance.

 ### DBSubnetGroupNotFoundFault
-* DBSubnetGroupNotFoundFault `object`:  <i>DBSubnetGroupName</i> does not refer to an existing DB subnet group.
+* DBSubnetGroupNotFoundFault `object`:  <i>DBSubnetGroupName</i> doesn't refer to an existing DB subnet group.

 ### DBSubnetGroupQuotaExceededFault
-* DBSubnetGroupQuotaExceededFault `object`: Request would result in user exceeding the allowed number of DB subnet groups.
+* DBSubnetGroupQuotaExceededFault `object`: The request would result in the user exceeding the allowed number of DB subnet groups.

 ### DBSubnetGroups
 * DBSubnetGroups `array`
   * items [DBSubnetGroup](#dbsubnetgroup)

 ### DBSubnetQuotaExceededFault
-* DBSubnetQuotaExceededFault `object`: Request would result in user exceeding the allowed number of subnets in a DB subnet groups.
+* DBSubnetQuotaExceededFault `object`: The request would result in the user exceeding the allowed number of subnets in a DB subnet groups.

 ### DBUpgradeDependencyFailureFault
-* DBUpgradeDependencyFailureFault `object`: The DB upgrade failed because a resource the DB depends on could not be modified.
+* DBUpgradeDependencyFailureFault `object`: The DB upgrade failed because a resource the DB depends on can't be modified.

 ### DeleteDBClusterMessage
 * DeleteDBClusterMessage `object`: <p/>